-The most common way of uploading sales data into the system is via a sales report that is sent to you from the sales channel.
-In order to upload sales data from any source they will need to be configured as a supplier.
+The most common way of uploading sales data into the system is via a sales report that is sent to you from your sales channels (eg your warehouse, your distributor, etc).
+In order to upload sales data from any source, they will need to be configured as a supplier within the Title Manager system.
 Details demonstrating this process can be found on the Setup a Distributor page.

-Using the Choose File button, browse your computer for the appropriate file select this file and then choose the file Input Type, both CSV and Text file will ask for additional information about the delimiter being used to separate the records.
+Using the Choose File button, browse your computer for the appropriate file.
+When you have found it, select this file and then choose the file Input Type.
+If you choose CSV or Text file, you will be asked for additional information about the delimiter being used to separate the records.
+This will not be the case when uploading an XLS spreadsheet.

 Once the file is located click on Update.